Major League II: Plot

-Finally out of options, Dorn sells the Indians back to Rachel Phelps.
-Rachel keeps Dorn on as the Indians general manager and his first order of business is to re-activate himself as a player.
-Phelps bought the team back as revenge for ruining her plan to move the team to Miami.
-With the Indians now in last place, she has another chance to do so.
-Lou suffers a heart attack in the clubhouse due to his frustration over the team's performance and Jake takes over in his stead.
+Out of options, Dorn sells the Indians back to Rachel Phelps.
+She retains Dorn as general manager, and he re-activates himself as a player.
+Rachel has another chance to move the team to Miami since the team slumped back to last place.
+Lou suffers a heart attack due to his frustration over the team's performance, and Jake takes over as manager.

-When Rube is hit by a pitch in his ankle during a doubleheader against the Boston Red Sox, Hayes is called upon to run for him but refuses to do so, which angers Jake.
+When Rube is hit by a pitch in his ankle during a doubleheader against the Boston Red Sox, Hayes is called upon to run for him but refuses, which angers Jake.
 Vaughn quarrels with Hayes and the two begin fighting, which leads to the entire team fighting each other and getting ejected.
-After the game, Tanaka criticizes Cerrano for not having any "marbles" due to his struggles and Hayes makes a wisecrack at Baker about his injury, leading Rube to chastise Hayes and the rest of the team for their lack of passion.
-Inspired by the speech, Hayes volunteers to run for the injured Baker in the bottom of the ninth inning of the second game and promptly steals second, third and home to tie the score.
-Cerrano, also inspired, demands that Jake insert him into the game to pinch hit.
-As he bats, other players hold bags of marbles to help Cerrano who responds by hitting the game-winning home run.
+After the game, Rube chastises the other players for their lack of passion.
+Inspired, Hayes volunteers to run for the injured Rube in the second game and steals second, third, and home to tie the score.
+Cerrano, also inspired, hits the game-winning home run.

-The win sparks a hot streak that the Indians ride all the way to a second straight division title, clinched by beating the Toronto Blue Jays on the last day of the season.
-Despite this, Vaughn continues to slump as his ineffective breaking pitches have caused him to lose confidence in his best pitch, his fastball.
-To make matters worse, he refuses to finish games he starts and has allowed the heckling fans to get into his head.